 A variance is an approval of the size of a lot, or the size or location of a structure, that does not meet the requirements of the zoning ordinance.
 The Board of Zoning Appeals (BZA), a body of five citizens appointed by the Circuit Court, may grant a variance if they find that, because of some unusual characteristic of the property, a strict application of the zoning ordinance would result in a hardship so severe that it was almost the same as taking the property.

 Before a variance can be granted, the applicant (usually the owner of the property) must show the zoning regulations “actually prohibit or unreasonably restrict” the use of the property, or that there is a “hardship approaching confiscation.”
 In other words, it must be impossible or unreasonable to use the property without the variance.
 Mere convenience, or a desire to maximize profit, does not justify a variance.
-If the applicant caused the hardship, the hardship is considered “self-imposed,” and a variance is not justified.
+A variance may also allow a reasonable modification for a person with a disability.

 The Supreme Court of Virginia has determined that “[t]he threshold question for the BZA in considering an application for variance as well as for a court reviewing its decision, is whether the effect of the zoning ordinance upon the property under consideration, as it stands, interferes will ‘all reasonable beneficial uses of the property, taken as a whole.’
 If the answer is in the negative, the BZA has no authority to go further.”
 The board has no authority to grant a variance where the owner is able to make reasonable beneficial use of the property without it.
 The BZA can grant a variance only if the applicant demonstrates that the zoning ordinance interferes with all reasonable beneficial uses of the property.

-If the board finds evidence of a hardship approaching confiscation, it must consider three other factors.
-There must be some exceptional condition of size, shape or topography; the variance must not cause substantial detriment to adjacent property; and the circumstances must not be shared generally by other properties in the vicinity.
+If the board finds evidence of a hardship approaching confiscation, it must consider five other factors.
+The hardship must not be self-imposed; the variance must not cause substantial detriment to adjacent property; and the circumstances must not be shared generally by other properties in the vicinity.
+A variance cannot change the zoning of the property or the uses that are permitted and the relief must not be available through a special exception or modification.

 For each zoning district, the Zoning Ordinance lists certain uses that are allowed by right, and other uses that may be allowed under a conditional use permit.
 The Board of Zoning Appeals has the discretion to allow the use or not, depending on the location and other factors.
 If it allows the use, the Board has the discretion to impose conditions on the permit to protect the public health, safety and welfare.